 One good way to do this is by adding a new column to the table.
 Word 2010 makes it possible to insert a new column at any point inside your existing table, ensuring that you will not need to delete and re-create an entirely new table.
 You can follow our instructions below to add a column to a table that you have already created in your document.

-Adding a Column to a Word 2010 Table
+How to Insert a Column Into a Table in Word 2010

 This article was written for users of Microsoft Word 2010.
 However, these steps will be very similar in other versions of Word as well.